How Do Bike Brakes Work: Learn The Science Behind Getting A Safe Stop

 Disk brakes

-A disc brake is similar to a V-brake, except instead of two arms, it has one large disk attached to the axle.
+A disc brake is similar to a V-brake, except it has one large disk attached to the axle instead of two arms.
 When applying the brake lever, the disk spins and applies pressure to the brake pads, and disk brakes are usually much stronger than cantilever brakes.

 Because they create more friction between the brake pads and the rim, they provide better-stopping power than cantilever brakes.
 However, they require more maintenance than cantilever brakes, especially if you ride in wet conditions.

-Bicycle brakes include caliper brakes (also known as cantilever brakes), V-brakes, and disk brakes.
+Bicycle brakes include caliper brakes (cantilever brakes), V-brakes, and disk brakes.
 Caliper brakes are found on road and mountain bikes, while V-brakes are often on hybrid bikes.
 Disk brakes are typically found on road bikes and BMX bikes.

 Maintenance tips for your bike brakes